 Our survey indicates that there are three challenges that are equally important to tackle for the small business industry.
-With restrictions on in person meetings and word of mouth advertising, finding new clients and retaining existing clients became increasingly difficult.
+With restrictions on in-person meetings and word of mouth advertising, finding and retaining new clients became increasingly difficult.
 In addition, the economic strain brought on by the pandemic left even the most financially savvy struggling with cash flow management.
 It is safe to assume that technology that answers these needs would become a popular asset for SMEs’ survival.

 Digital adoption is continuing to increase

 Digital tools have become a must for any micro or small business owner.
-From automating scheduling to collecting cashless payments and everything in between, digital tools have saved micro and small businesses from the harsh repercussions of the pandemic.
+From automating scheduling to collecting cashless payments and everything in between, digital adoption has saved micro and small businesses from the harsh repercussions of the pandemic.

 According to our survey, a whopping 96% of respondents said they have implemented new digital tools this past year alone.
 And they’re indicating that they’re willing to invest significant funds into these tools, with a majority saying they have paid anywhere between $100-$500 for these digital tools that are helping streamline and save their business.
 These investments in their digital transformation proves the priority digitalization has taken for small businesses this past year.